craigtp/BookDigests/WIP/TheArtOfReadableCode.md

 - Think about the "flow" of your program from a high-level.
 Your code should ideally be easy to read and follow from top to bottom, like prose.
 Try to minimize the areas of code that require conditionals or loops to avoid the reader from having to mentally "jump around" the code as they're reading it.

 ## Chapter 8 - Breaking Down Giant Expressions
-- BLarge chunks of code should be broken down into smaller, more digestible pieces.
+- Large chunks of code should be broken down into smaller, more digestible pieces.
 Recent research indicates that most of us can only hold 3 or 4 "things" in our head at one time, so understanding large blocks of code is difficult.
 - Introduce an "explaining" variable.
 This is a variable that holds a smaller sub-expression, is appropriately named and then used in the larger expression to give more meaning.  e.g. `var userName = line.split(':')[0].strip()` then `if userName == "admin"` rather than `if line.split(':')[0].strip() == "admin"`
 - Introduce "summary" variables to hold expressions that are reused.  e.g. instead of doing `if(request.user.id == document.user_id)` multiple times, introduce a variable `var userOwnsDocument = (request.user.id == document.user_id)` and use the variable inside the conditionals instead.
 - Use De Morgan's Laws to simplify boolean logic.
 Instead of writing `if (!(file_exists && !is_protected))` we can simplify this to `if (!file_exists || is_protected)`